-I am a co-investigator of a research project which aims to build an operating system known as Stardust that supports the deployment of services in the Cloud, with Prof Alan Dearle and Dr Jonathan Lewis.
-Stardust is a library operating system that permits a service to execute in a virtual, light-weight and secure environment on the Xen hypervisor.
-It also features a pre-emptive thread scheduler with multi-core support, and provides standard libraries including minimal TCP/IP stack and complete support for POSIX threads.
-Recently, we have started evaluating the implementation of Stardust in terms of security, performance, and scalability compared to Unix-like operating systems and modern software containers.
+I am a co-investigator of an open-source research project which aims to build an operating system known as Stardust that supports the deployment of Cloud services.
+Stardust is a Library Operating System (LibOS) that permits a service to execute in a virtual, light-weight and secure environment on top of a hypervisor.
+It also features a multi-core pre-emptive scheduler, provides common device drivers and relies on standard libraries that supports a number of computer programming languages including C, C++ and Java.
 This project is now being used in supporting the teaching and research activities at the University of St Andrews.
+I also contributed to related projects including Stardust-oxide which is a Rust-based Unikernel and Duster which is a small debugger for para-virtualised Unikernels written in C that run on the Xen hypervisor.

 Research Grant